Frequently Asked Questions

 Low-residency means participants do not attend traditional classes on campus during the regular semester and are not expected to be in local residence.
 Low-residency programs allow participants to take online classes from wherever they may live.
 That said, our workshops are very similar to traditional workshops, though they are conducted online during weekly assigned class meeting times, using a live communication platform.

-The “low” in low-residency refers to the intensive Winter Residencies in Lexington and our international Summer Residencies.
-During these annual events, participants are expected to be in residence at the program site and to attend regular in-person workshops and lectures and readings from visiting writers, editors, and agents.
+The “low” in low-residency refers to the intensive domestic and international Summer Residencies.
+During these annual events, participants are expected to be present at the program site and to attend regular in-person workshops and lectures and readings from visiting writers, editors, and agents.

 48 credit hours are required to earn the MFA.
 Participants take four sections of ENW 800 (residency, 3 credits each), four sections of ENW 810 (reading in contemporary literature, 3 credits each) and four sections of ENW 820 (workshop, 6 credits each).
 The final, fourth section of ENW 820 is a special Thesis section in which the student works with a thesis director to complete a substantial thesis.

 A full-time course load per semester is considered to be 9 credit hours.
-During a typical Fall or Winter semester, a full-time student will take two courses: one ENW 810 course (3 hours) and one ENW 820 course (6 hours).
-The Winter Residency includes credit (3 hours) for ENW 800.
-The Summer Residency includes either 3 or 6 credit hours of ENW 800, depending on whether the participant stays two or four weeks.
-Based on a typical full-time schedule earning 9 credit hours in both Fall and Spring semesters, 3 credit hours for the Winter Residency, and 3 credit hours for the Summer Residency, a participant could meet the 48-hour credit requirement for graduation within two academic years.
+During a typical Fall or Spring semester, a full-time student will take two courses: one ENW 810 course (3 hours) and one ENW 820 course (6 hours).
+The Summer Residency includes either 3 or 6 credit hours of ENW 800, depending on whether the participant stays for one or both sections.
+Based on a typical full-time schedule earning 9 credit hours in both Fall and Spring semesters, and 3 credit hours for the Summer Residency, a participant could meet the 48-hour credit requirement for graduation within two academic years.

 Our contemporary readings courses (ENW 810) are designed to help you examine the work of professional writers and explore issues of craft.
 In these courses participants work on their own schedules, according to weekly deadlines, and there are no live class meetings.
 Each section of ENW 810 has a unique theme and varies from course to course, semester to semester.

 Each year, participants will also attend in on-site writing residencies.
 Our residency courses involve traditional round-table workshopping, craft lectures, readings from published authors, and social events with authors, editors and agents.
-Our Winter Residency is in downtown Lexington, Kentucky, and our Summer Residency takes place in Lisbon, Portugal.
+Our domestic Summer Residency is on EKU's campus in Richmond, KY and our Summer Residency takes place in Lisbon, Portugal.

-Participants may choose to attend the annual Winter Residency (a 10-to-12-day event held each year during early January in Lexington, KY), the annual international Summer Residency, or a combination of both residencies.
+Participants may choose to attend the annual domestic Summer Residency (an 8-to-16-day event held each year in July in Richmond, KY), the annual international Summer Residency, or a combination of both residencies.
 Students choosing to attend the Summer Residency may study for two weeks (earning 3 credit hours) or for a full month (earning 6 credit hours).

 Twelve credits of residency attendance are required, without exception.
-The 10-12 day Winter Residency awards three credits, while the Summer Residency awards 3-6 credits, depending on whether the participant stays for two weeks or the full month.
+The Summer Residencies awards 3-6 credits, depending on whether the participant stays for two weeks or the full month.

-The most efficient way to earn residency credit is to take a Winter/Full-month Summer/Winter Residency pattern.
+The most efficient way to earn residency credit is to take both sections of the summer residency.
 See the suggested schedule under Degree Requirements.

 Yes.
 During the participant’s final semester, he or she takes a special Thesis section of ENW 820, working in consultation with a thesis director.
 The thesis consists of a substantial work of creative writing of publishable quality (at least 75 pages of poetry or at least 100 pages of prose, though mixed-genre theses are also possible) and a scholarly introduction that places the thesis in a context with other texts on the MFA Reading List.
 Full details are available in the Bluegrass Writers Studio™ Student Handbook.